AndrewBanks10/create-react-cr-project/README.md

 * Supports progressive web apps for production.
 You can opt out of this.
 * Supports material-ui react components.
 * Supports development and production proxies so that you can proxy REST requests to your production server or some stub server such as the json-server.
-* Add your own javacript code to the UI create component function to create your own custom components.
+* Add your own javacript code to the UI create component function to create the source code for your own custom components.

 ## Visual Studio Code